 - Integrate foundational theories with sophisticated lesson and curriculum design, exemplary instruction and responsible assessment. - Develop an understanding of how to respond to the needs of all learners using differentiation, effective instruction and assessment. - Apply an understanding of diversity in learning to classroom instructional practices. - Recognize the critical role technology plays in teaching and learning.
-Admission and Program Requirements - Admission acceptance into the Teaching & Learning Program - Two years of lead teaching experience - Completion of the Teaching & Learning coursework - Completion of the Master's Capstone Experience Master of Education Teaching and Learning (30 Hours) - EDU-6500 Curriculum Construction - EDU-6565 Addressing Diverse Populations in the Classroom - EDU-6525 Teacher as Practitioner - EDU-6135 Fundamentals of Learning Theory - EDU-6212 Studies in Literacy and Multiliteracies - EDT-6010 Integrating Technology Across the Curriculum - EDI-6035 Assessment of Student Learning - EDL-6715 Providing Instructional Support - EDU-6640 Teacher as Researcher - EDU-6556 Seminar in Reflective Practice Master's Capstone Experience The capstone experience for the master's degree in Teaching and Learning is embedded in the two final courses, Teacher as Researcher and Seminar in Reflective Practice.
+Admission and Program Requirements - Admission acceptance into the Teaching & Learning Program - Two years of lead teaching experience - Completion of the Teaching & Learning coursework - Completion of the Master's Capstone Experience Master of Education Teaching and Learning (30 Hours) EDI-6035 Assessment of Student Learning EDL-6715 Providing Instructional Support EDT-6010 Integrating Technology Across the Curriculum EDU-6135 Fundamentals of Learning Theory EDU-6212 Studies in Literacy and Multiliteracies EDU-6500 Curriculum Construction EDU-6525 Teacher as Practitioner EDU-6556 Seminar in Reflective Practice EDU-6565 Addressing Diverse Populations in the Classroom EDU-6640 Teacher as Researcher Master's Capstone Experience The capstone experience for the master's degree in Teaching and Learning is embedded in the two final courses, Teacher as Researcher and Seminar in Reflective Practice.
 Candidates will be required to develop and implement a research project based on their interests related to teaching and learning.
 Master of Science Degree Programs Master of Science in Applied Exercise Science (30 hours) The Master of Science in Applied Exercise Science program was designed in partnership with the National Academy of Sports Medicine (NASM) and the International Society of Sports Nutrition (ISSN).
 The five distinct concentrations prepare individuals for certification exams with NASM, ISSN and NSCA. - 1.
 The Fitness and Health Promotion concentration was designed to meet the needs of individuals who are currently working in, or hoping to enter into a career in the health and fitness industry.
-This strand prepares individuals for the advanced certifications in personal training. - The Human Movement Science concentration is an advanced specialization that provides professionals with the knowledge and skills to assist clients with muscle imbalances, musculoskeletal impairments and post-rehabilitation concerns.
+This strand prepares individuals for the advanced certifications in personal training. - 2.
+The Human Movement Science concentration is an advanced specialization that provides professionals with the knowledge and skills to assist clients with muscle imbalances, musculoskeletal impairments and post-rehabilitation concerns.
 This strand prepares individuals for the advanced certifications in human movement science. - 3.
 The Sports Performance and Training concentration was designed for coaches, athletic trainers and other sports professionals who work with all levels of athletes from high school players up through Olympic competitors.
 This strand prepares individuals for advanced certifications in sports performance training. - 4.
 The Sports Nutrition concentration was designed for individuals who aspire to provide sound nutrition information to athletes and physically active individuals.
 This strand prepares individuals for the Certified Sports Nutritionist (CISSN) exam. - 5.
 The Strength & Conditioning concentration was designed for individuals who have an interest in the theory and practice of strength and conditioning.
 Students who pursue this program will be prepared to sit for the National Strength & Conditioning Association's Certified Strength and Conditioning Specialist (CSCS) exam or other advanced certification in strength and conditioning.
 Required Core Courses for All Concentrations (18 hours) AES-6020 Kinesiology I AES-6030 Kinesiology II AES-6050 Research Design and Methods in Exercise Science AES-6200 Applied Exercise Physiology AES-6300 Exercise and Sport Nutrition AES-6990 Capstone Choose One Area of Concentration: